9/9

 Siobhan, co-founder and the other half of Lily's Florist

 The part people find hardest is the waiting.
 You have ordered, you have paid, and now you cannot see what happens next.
 Andrew and I have run this since 2009 and I still check the order log most afternoons (he says he does too, but I check more).
-If something goes sideways, a wrong address or a gate code that does not work, the florist calls us and we call you.
-If you just want to know it arrived, ring us and we will check with the florist.
-Sometimes the recipient is not home and the flowers end up with a neighbour or at a safe place.
-The florist knows Battery Point's laneways and cottage setups well enough to make a sensible call on where to leave them.
-It is not a perfect system.
-It is a human one.
+When something goes sideways, a wrong address or a gate code that does not work or a holiday-rental door staying shut, the florist calls us and we call you.
+If you just want to know it arrived, ring us on 1300 360 469.
+We are on the phones 7am to 6pm weekdays and from 10am Saturdays.
+The florist knows Battery Point's laneways and cottage setups well enough to make a sensible call on where to leave the flowers when the recipient is not home.
+It is a human system, not a perfect one.

-Your recipient will not know the price.
-They will not know when you ordered.
-They will know that someone sent them flowers and that the arrangement was built by a florist who does this every day.
-If they have not messaged you back yet, that is normal.
-Most people take a few hours.
+Most of the orders to this suburb come from interstate.
+The exceptions are local Hobart residents sending to Battery Point friends or neighbours, and the team handles those identically: same florist, same delivery, same call back if anything looks wrong.
+Your recipient will not know the price or when you ordered.
+What they will know is that someone sent them flowers and that the arrangement was built by a florist who does this every day.
+Most people take a few hours to text back.
 Some take a day.
+The work happens regardless of how fast the photo comes.

 Andrew Thomson, co-founder of Lily's Florist